 Role Authority/Responsibility for Contractors Must as part of their contract: Comply with the WHS legislative requirements in regards to the management of hazards and their associated risks.
-Consult, cooperate and coordinate with site managers on any activities that may affect the health and safety of workers and other persons while conducting work within any workplace Health and Safety The functions of a health and safety committee are: Committee (HSC) To facilitate co-operation between the company and workers in instigating, developing and carrying out measures designed to ensure the workers' health and safety at work.
+Consult, cooperate and coordinate with site managers on any activities that may affect the health and safety of workers and other persons while conducting work within any workplace Health and Safety Committee (HSC) The functions of a health and safety committee are: To facilitate co-operation between the company and workers in instigating, developing and carrying out measures designed to ensure the workers' health and safety at work.
 To assist in developing standards, rules and procedures relating to health and safety to be followed or complied with at the workplace.
 Any other health and safety related functions prescribed by the regulations or agreed between the company and the committee.
-Health and Safety HSR have powers and functions.
-They are to: Representatives (HSRs) Represent the workers in the work group in matters relating to work health and safety.
+Health and Safety Representatives (HSRs) HSR have powers and functions.
+They are to: Represent the workers in the work group in matters relating to work health and safety.
 Monitor the measures taken by the company in compliance with the WHS Act in relation to workers in the work group.
 Investigate complaints from members of the work group relating to work health and safety.
 Inquire into anything that appears to be a risk to the health or safety of workers in the work group, arising from the conduct of THE COMPANY.
 Other persons While at a the workplace, other persons must: Take reasonable care for his or her own health and safety; and Take reasonable care that his or her acts or omissions do not adversely affect the health and safety of other persons; and Comply, so far as the person is reasonably able, with any reasonable instruction that is given by any officer or worker of the company In relation to this procedure others persons must also: Report all hazard and injury incidents to the site manager as soon as possible but within 12 hours of the event.
 Wear appropriate PPE Site Managers It is the responsibility of site managers, who has management or control of the workplace, to ensure hazard management is a fundamental element of work health and safety management within their workplace by: Complying with all requirements of this procedure.
-Consulting with: Affected workers during all stages of the hazard management process - The work group HSR where one has been elected.
+Consulting with: Affected workers during all stages of the hazard management process.
+The work group HSR where one has been elected.
 Ensuring consultation, cooperation and coordination of activities occurs with other persons conducting a business or undertaking (PCBUs) where a shared duty in relation to the management of a hazard exists.
 Ensuring a hazard is resolved immediately within 24 hours of receipt of the Hazard Report Form from a worker or undertaking an investigation and risk assessment in accordance with this procedure where a hazard cannot be resolved immediately.

-Ensuring a mandatory risk assessment is undertaken for activities involving plant, hazardous chemicals, manual tasks, infection control and inclement weather as required.
-Workers It is the responsibility of workers to be involved in hazard management by: Reporting all hazard and injury incidents to the site manager as soon as possible but within 12 hours of the event.
-Participating in the development, implementation and review of WHS&amp;IM policies and procedures for hazard identification, risk assessment and control of hazards and risks within their workplace.
-Attending meetings, training and information sessions regarding the management of any identified workplace hazard, as required.
-Complying with any reasonable instructions provided by the site manager in relation to WHS.
-Ensuring appropriate PPE is worn where a THE COMPANY safe operating procedure or a risk assessment has determined the use of appropriate PPE as a risk control.
+involving plant ndatory risk assessment is undertaken for activities , hazardous chemicals, manual tasks, infection control weather as required.
+Reporting all heas possible but Participating in WHS&amp;IM policie assessment and Attending measmanagement Complying with manager in rel Ensuring appropriation operating procession f workers to be involved in hazard management by: azard and injury incidents to the site manager as soon within 12 hours of the event.
+In the development, implementation and review of es and procedures for hazard identification, risk d control of hazards and risks within their workplace.
+The training and information sessions regarding the of any identified workplace hazard, as required.
+In any reasonable instructions provided by the site ation to WHS.
+Supriate PPE is worn where a THE COMPANY safe cedure or a risk assessment has determined the use of PE as a risk control.